Loading...

 How to consume hashbrown, sausage biscuit with egg without glucose spikes

-Reduce the portion size of the hashbrown and biscuit to decrease the carbohydrate load.
+Reduce the portion size of the hashbrown and biscuit to limit the amount of carbohydrates consumed in one sitting.

 healthspan-mbl